Contact & Review Policy

 Hello!
 If you’re interested in getting in touch with the Metre Maids, hopefully you’ll find all the information you need below!

 We are very interested in reviewing and featuring both veteran and emerging poets, editors, and literary magazines.
 If you’d like to query us about a review, or send us a review copy, please contact one of the Metre Maids using the information below.
 We all have different tastes and styles, which we’ve outlined below.
-We can’t promise a review for every bit of material that we receive, but we will promise to treat your work with respect, and, when we can, we’ll pass on anything that doesn’t strike our fancy to a reviewer who might fall in love.
+We can’t promise a review for every bit of material that we receive, but we will buy custom essay online with respect, and, when we can, we’ll pass on anything that doesn’t strike our fancy to a reviewer who might fall in love.

 E. Kristin Anderson can be contacted at e.kristin.anderson AT gmail DOT com.